artkost/yii2-attachment/README.md

 ```

-Create model that have `attachment_id` field, and attach 'AttachBehavior` to it (ATTENTION: model can have only one instance of behavior)
+Create model that have `attachment_id` field, and attach behavior to it
+> ATTENTION: model can have only one instance of behavior

 ```php
 /**